Xiefeng69/Xiefeng69.github.io/README.md

 ```
 npm run build
 ```
 Deploy the project.
 In deploy step, we use **gh-pages** to deploy our pages to the github automatically.
+Before run deply, you need to run `Build` command.
 ```
 npm install gh-pages --save-dev
 npm run deploy